MillenniumPayX/MillenniumPayX/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `logiscoind` for your own use.
+You can ignore this section if you are building `MillenniumPayXd` for your own use.

-logiscoind/MillenniumPayX-cli binaries are not included in the MillenniumPayX-Qt.app bundle.
+MillenniumPayXd/MillenniumPayX-cli binaries are not included in the MillenniumPayX-Qt.app bundle.

-If you are building `logiscoind` or `MillenniumPayX-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `MillenniumPayXd` or `MillenniumPayX-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: